latest nhpb_banner 1__compressed2

 Find utility bill help from AEP.
 American Electric Power offers several financial assistance, free energy conservation and grant programs for low income customers, seniors, the disabled and veterans in Texas.
 The utility company tries to work with customers to prevent a shut off of their service, and emergency utility bill help may be offered to pay AEP bills in Texas.

 They may offer payment plans, refer individuals to non-profits or government assistance to pay electric bills and they provide other services.
-Find information on all of the assistance programs below, and all AEP services are available in Spanish as well.
+Find information on all of the AEP assistance programs below, and all services are available in Spanish as well.

 AEP payment and discount plans